Your money-making expert. Financial journalist, TV and radio personality.

 Bicarbonate of soda works on descaling teacups and teapots, gets rid of smells in your fridge and is a great microwave cleaner.
 For cleaning, just make a paste with a small amount of water, or mix with water and leave to soak for descaling.
 These products are much cheaper than ‘miracle’ cleaning products, and are usually just as effective!

-Save money on sprucing up your house by checking out the ‘oops’ paints at DIY stores such as B&Q. These are paints left over from when the mixer doesn’t quite get the colour right.
+Save money when sprucing up your house by checking out the ‘oops’ paints at DIY stores such as B&Q. These are paints left over from when the mixer doesn’t quite get the colour right.
 Some shades are not so nice, but you may find exactly what you’re after for half the price.
 You may also get lucky and find a really nice shade that is on sale.

 Some mortgage providers are loosening up and cutting their rates.
 Some are even willing to waive the arrangement fees, which makes re-mortgaging even easier.
-We’ve got a guide to how to re-mortgage your house that will tell you exactly what you need to do.
+We’ve got a guide on how to re-mortgage your house that will tell you exactly what you need to do.
 You can make sure you get the cheapest deal by using our free comparison service from independent brokers London and Country.
 If you don’t find a better deal, save by paying off your mortgage in double-quick time.

 Never boil water or heat anything in an uncovered pan.
 The lid will prevent heat escaping, the water will come to the boil faster, and you’ll use less energy.
 You can also save energy when cooking by using pressure cookers.
 These reduce cooking time so you use less energy.
 Same goes for microwave ovens.
-If you don’t fancy cooking your meals in the microwave, try part cooking and then finishing meals off on the stove.
+If you don’t fancy cooking your meals in the microwave, try part-cooking and then finishing meals off on the stove.
 You can also save energy by never pre-heating the oven unless absolutely necessary.
 If you need your dish to go into a hot oven (rather than one that is heating up), never pre-heat for more than 10 minutes.

-Floors need a revamp?
 Replacing your carpets can cost a small fortune.
 However, giving them a good clean can restore them to almost as good as new.
 At HSS you can hire a professional carpet cleaner for just over £40 per day or around £50 for a weekend.
 Put some legwork into it and your newly-restored carpet will be looking great for the fraction of the price of a new one.

 Save money in your home by taking a local DIY course instead of hiring a handyman.
 They only cost around £100.
 This is an initial investment but should pay itself off fairly quickly.
 You’ll get all the skills to fix up your house yourself at no extra cost.
 You can also use your skills to make more money by helping others out!